Frank Victor Thornton

 Wartime Service

-Frank enlisted in Hitchin and joined the Bedfordshire Regiment, serving as Private 19108 in the 2nd Battalion, arriving in France on 22 June 1915.
+Frank enlisted in Hitchin around November 1914 and joined the Bedfordshire Regiment, serving as Private 19108 in the 2nd Battalion, arriving in France on 22 June 1915.

 The Battalion fought in the Battle of Loos in September 1915 and were in support trenches near Maricourt when the Battle of the Somme began on 1 July 1916.

-The Battalion had moved up to trenches near Machine-Gun Wood in the old British front line on the 9th July and were told to attack Trones Wood the following day.
-At 11.00pm on the 10th July 1916 the Battalion moved up to Briqueterie Road then to the Sunken Road under shell-fire prior to the attack on Trones Wood.
-It is likely that Frank was wounded during this operation and taken to No.2 or No.5 Stationery Hospital or No.3 British Red Cross Society Hospital, all of which were stationed at Abbeville from October 1914 to January 1920.
+The Battalion had moved up to trenches near Machine-gun Wood in the old British front line on the 9th July 1916 and later were told to attack Trones Wood the following day.
+At 11.00pm on the 10th July 1916 the Battalion moved up to Briqueterie Road then to the Sunken Road under shellfire prior to the attack on Trones Wood.
+Whether he was wound on the 10th or before in not known for certain but died of wounds on the 10th.

 Additional Information